SkylineCommunications/dataminer-docs/release-notes/Code_Libraries/Skyline.DataMiner.Core/Skyline.DataMiner.Core.DataMinerSystem/Skyline_DataMiner_Core_DataMinerSystem_Range_1.1.md

 ### 1.1.2.2

-#### Clear cached property definitions when calling PropertyExists [ID 41610]
+#### Cached property definitions cleared when PropertyExists is called [ID 41610]

 ​The property definitions are cached in the class library.
 However, when a server call is made to retrieve the properties again (through the PropertyExists method), the cached values should be cleared and repopulated.
-Until now, the cached values were not cleared, leading to the possible situation where a property that was deleted on DataMiner would still be present in the cache of the class library.
+Until now, the cached values were not cleared, leading to the possible situation where a property that was deleted in DataMiner would still be present in the cache of the class library.

 ### 1.1.2.1